eBay/tsv-utils/docs/BuildingWithLTO.md

 This is a powerful technique, but involves more complex cooperation between compiler and linker than the traditional compile-link cycle.
 It is only recently that LTO has started to become widely supported by software development toolchains.

-LDC has supported LTO for several releases, however, only macOS was fully supported out-of-the-box.
-With the LDC 1.5.0 release, LTO is now available out-of-the-box on both Linux and macOS.
-Windows LTO support is in progress.
+The LDC team introduced initial LTO support in LDC 1.1.0.
+LTO became available out-of-the-box on both Linux and macOS in LDC 1.5.0.
+Windows support was added in LDC 1.12.0.

 A valuable enhancement introduced in LDC 1.5.0 is support for compiling the D runtime library and standard library (Phobos) with LTO.
 This enables interprocedural optimizations spanning both D libraries and application code.
 For the TSV Utilities this produces materially faster executables.

-Compiling the D standard libraries with LTO is done using the `ldc-build-runtime` tool, included with the LDC 1.5.0 release.
-This tool downloads the source code for the D standard libraries and compiles it with user-specified compile flags.
-The `ldc-build-runtime` tool makes it easy to rebuild the D standard libraries with LTO enabled.
-These LTO compiled libraries can be included on the `ldc2` compile/link command when building the application for maximum LTO opportunities.
-Applications can also be built compiling just the application code with LTO, linking with the static versions of the D standard libraries shipped with LDC.
+LTO compiled versions of druntime and phobos are shipped with the LDC compiler.
+This started with LDC 1.9.0.
+Prior to that a tool called `ldc-build-runtime` was used.
+This tool was shipped with LDC starting with LDC 1.5.0.
+The TSV Utilities build system supports both methods.

 There are two different forms of LTO available: Full and Thin.
-To build the TSV Utilities with LTO is sufficient to know that they exist and are incompatible with each other.
+To build the TSV Utilities with LTO is sufficient to know that they exist.
 For information on the differences see the LLVM blog post [ThinLTO: Scalable and Incremental LTO](http://blog.llvm.org/2016/06/thinlto-scalable-and-incremental-lto.html).

 ## About Profile Guided Optimization (PGO)